-Therefore, positive or negative shocks propagate through supply chains, affecting performance of firms linked through supply chains.
-Because the corporate value of publicly listed firms is evaluated in the stock market,\cite{mitchell1994impact,tetlock2011all,chan2003stock} a shock to a firm is expected to affect not only its own stock price but also the stock prices of its suppliers and client firms.
-For example, when Boeing 737 MAX crashed in 2019 and 2020, the stock price of Boeing, its supplier, such as GE and Allegheny Technologies, and its clients, such as American Airlines and Southwest Airlines, dropped sharply.\cite{cnbc2019, cnbc20192, economists2019, marketwatch2019, reuters2019}.
-Also, a misconduct by Daihatsu Motor Co., a Japanese automobile manufacturer affiliated with Toyota, in 2023 negatively affected the stock price of Daihatsu, Toyota, and their suppliers and clients, such as Aisin.\cite{reuters20232, reuters2023}
+Accordingly, prior studies show that positive or negative shocks propagate through supply chains, affecting the performance of firms linked through supply chains \citep{barrot2016input}.
+Because the corporate value of publicly listed firms is assessed in the stock market \cite{mitchell1994impact,tetlock2011all,chan2003stock}, a shock to a firm is expected to affect not only its own stock price but also the stock prices of its suppliers and clients.
+For example, following the Boeing 737 MAX crashes in 2019 and 2020, the stock prices of Boeing, some of its suppliers such as GE and Allegheny Technologies, and some of its clients such as American Airlines and Southwest Airlines declined sharply \cite{cnbc2019, cnbc20192, economists2019, marketwatch2019, reuters2019}.
+Also, misconduct by Daihatsu Motor Co., a Japanese automobile manufacturer affiliated with Toyota, in 2023 was accompanied by stock price declines for Daihatsu, Toyota, and related firms including suppliers and clients such as Aisin \cite{reuters20232, reuters2023}.